Schenkee/TryHackMe-Guides/README.md

 # 🧠 TryHackMe Write-Ups by Schenkee

 > 🛡️ A curated collection of TryHackMe walkthroughs covering a wide range of cybersecurity topics.
 New guides are added as I complete rooms that provide valuable learning and practical skill development.
+This repository also contains mock penetration testing reports I write for each completed CFT to help me build my skills in report writing which is a critical aspect of penetration testing.

 ---